jascdk/Nilan_Homeassistant/README.md

 # Unofficial gateway for Nilan ventilation system

 This little cool project lets you use you lets you control and read values from your Nilan air vent system.
 Used with Nilan Comfort 300 LR combined with the CTS602 panel.
-And should be compatible with other models
+And should be compatible with other models.

+Can be used with Openhab, Home Assistant, Node-red or anything else your heat desires.

 ![SVG preview of system](images/overview.svg)